Issue 6: Industry | 553 words

 Again, no answers here beyond seeking help from immediate counsel.
 My first instinct was to give you the address of the White House, tell you to write them, or maybe the Department of the Interior – but, uh, we don’t have any experts in those places right now.
 May I suggest you write another letter, perhaps with answers to some of the above questions, and send it to – oh, I don’t know, how long can it take to undo the damage of the current administration?
 2028?
 Try 2028.

 And if you can, keep us posted.

-Hilary Berwick is a writer, code monkey, researcher, and meditation practitioner from Brooklyn, Oakland, Texas, and some points in-between.
-When she’s not meditating, reading books about Pagan rituals, or playing RPGs, she writes queer radical historical fantasy and loves on her bigheaded dog.
+Hilary Berwick is a writer, coder, researcher, and meditation practitioner from Brooklyn, Oakland, Texas, and some points in-between.
+When she’s not growing plants, reading books about Pagan rituals, or playing RPGs, she writes queer radical speculative fiction and loves on her bigheaded dog.